 No one ever misses the boat not unless they deliberately decided not to get on board each time the boat arrives while they are still capable of boarding.

-Please don’t allow yourself to miss the wealth-building boat to wait and see how much it really is that you’re going to get at retirement from government pensions as it is our obligations to future selves to accumulate assets so we don’t have to work at old age should we choose not to.
+Please don’t allow yourself to miss the wealth-building boat to wait and see how much it really is that you’re going to get at retirement from government pensions as it is our obligations to our future selves to accumulate assets so we don’t have to work past retirement age should we choose not to.

 Most people at retirement have to go back to the workforce at least on a part-time basis in order to supplement their government pensions.